FotZik/fotzik.github.io/about.md

 before I decided to go back to school and learn more about coding (I've always wanted to learn programming).

 So currently I'm reading the program "Utveckling och Drift av Mjukvarusystem".
-The goal with the program is to be able to work as a programmer and also use the knowledge to help me with some of my own projects.
+The goal with the program is to be able to work as a programmer and also use the knowledge to help me with my future live stream project.

-One of those projects are live streaming.
-I'm really interested in live streaming (focused on gaming) and would like to develop my own website to help promote my future live stream and youtube content.
-I haven't really started working on this project yet, the reason being not enough time.
+I'm really interested in live streaming (focused on gaming) and would like to develop my own website to help promote my future live stream and whatever youtube content I happen to create as a byproduct.

+I haven't really started working on this project yet, the reason being having not enough time, hopefully the future will give me more time so I can finally start working on it.